 The shop and associated premises were sold in about 1905 to Jeremiah Stockdale of Burnsall, and t he business was taken over by Thomas Stockdale of Hebden, later with his brother Arthur.

 For much of his life Ralph remained unmarried and lived with his cousin Elizabeth who looked after the household duties.
 He played an active part in village life, being a trustee of the Ibbotson Charity and a manager of the village school for over 30 years.
 He was also on the first Parish Council in 1894.
 He eventually married in 1904 and retired to the Isle of Wight for several years, before moving back up to Ilkley in 1914 where he died of influenza in 1917.
 He was interred in St. Peter's graveyard where there is an impressive memorial.

 The initials he scratched on the church roof lead when he was fifteen was not the only mark he left on St. Peter's.
-In 1884, in memory of his father Daniel, he replaced the windows in the nave, vestry and west wall with the beautiful windows we have today.
+In 1884, in memory of his father Daniel, who was one of St. Peter's first two church wardens, he replaced the windows in the nave, vestry and west wall with the beautiful windows we have today.

 A remarkable surviver of the business, which is in the collection of Ken Longthorne, is an almanac published by Ralph in 1888, and claims to have been the 21st edition.
 It says that the business was established in 1852.
 It seems to be based on a general purpose document with five pages specially printed for Bowdin's shop, and includes a list of items he stocked.
 It is interesting to note that he sold lobsters as well as blasting gunpowder!

 Click on any image to make it readable.

 John Emsley - Poet and Blacksmith (1842 - 1919)